 Step 2: Take the entire week into consideration

-- Order processing and packaging: Equally, if you’re selling far more than usual, you need the people power to fulfil those orders.
+• Order processing and packaging: Equally, if you’re selling far more than usual, you need the people power to fulfil those orders.
 This can mean you may need to pull staff from different departments so you can get the correct orders out on time to avoid future problems with unhappy customers.

-- Customer support agents: Similar to the above point, you just do need to have more people on hand to deal with customer service requests.
-Otherwise you risk dissuading customers from your site and going elsewhere when they face an issue, have a question or want to complain.
-When you’ve got the agent-capacity to meet demand, CS issues can be seen as an opportunity to deliver value, not as a threat to your brand (if not, the reverse is true).
+• Customer support agents: Similar to the above point, you do just need to have more people on hand to deal with customer service requests.
+Otherwise, you risk dissuading customers from your site and going elsewhere when they face an issue, have a question or want to complain.
+When you’ve got the agent capacity to meet demand, CS issues can be seen as an opportunity to deliver value, not as a threat to your brand (if not, the reverse is true).

 Step 3: Get your customer support function prepared.